Martin-Seysen/mmgroup/docs/source/api.rst

 .. _mmrep-label:

-The representation of the monster group
+The representation of the Monster group
 =======================================

 .. automodule:: mmgroup.mm_space

-Python classes implementing the representation of the monster group
+Python classes implementing the representation of the Monster group
 -------------------------------------------------------------------